-I love wild and healthy forests and over the last 20 years I've worked on a number of initiatives to conserve them—mostly in South America.
+I love wild forests and over the last 20 years I've worked on a number of initiatives to conserve them—mostly in South America.
 Sometimes my role is as a botanist.
-Other times I'm a team manager or report editor or spokesperson or grant writer.
-See more on the specific projects below.
+Other times I'm a strategist or writer or red list specialist.
+For five years I was science director for a conservation group in southeastern Peru.

 Over the years I've learned a lot about conservation from Debby Moskovits, John Terborgh, David Neill, Randy Borman and the Cofan indigenous people, and my colleagues at Amazon Conservation and Conservación Amazónica.